How Many Gallons Is 21 Liters

 10 min read

 Understanding how to convert between liters and gallons is a practical skill that pops up in everyday situations—from filling up your car at a gas station abroad to following a recipe with metric measurements.
-If you’ve ever found yourself asking, “how many gallons is 21 liters?”, you’re not alone.
-This question bridges the gap between the metric system (liters) and the imperial/US customary system (gallons), and the answer is more useful than you might think Simple, but easy to overlook..
+On the flip side, if you’ve ever found yourself asking, “how many gallons is 21 liters? ”, you’re not alone.
+This question bridges the gap between the metric system (liters) and the imperial/US customary system (gallons), and the answer is more useful than you might think Simple as that..

 The Direct Answer: 21 Liters in Gallons